-An ad hoc committee will examine and compare selected innovation programs both foreign and domestic, and their potential to advance the production of flexible electronics technology in the United States.
-The analysis, carried out under the direction of the Committee, will include a review of the goals, concept, structure, operation, funding levels, and evaluation of foreign programs similar to major U.S. programs, e.g., innovation awards, S&T parks, and consortia.
-To assess these programs, the Committee will convene a series of meetings to gather data from responsible officials and program managers, and encourage a systematic dissemination of information and analysis as a means of better understanding the transition of flexible electronics research into products and to identify specific recommendations to improve and to develop U.S. programs.
+The Committee on Best Practice in National Innovation Programs for Flexible Electronics examined and compared selected innovation programs both foreign and domestic, and their potential to advance the production of flexible electronics technology in the United States.
+The analysis, carried out under the direction of the committee, included a review of the goals, concept, structure, operation, funding levels, and evaluation of foreign programs similar to major U.S. programs, e.g., innovation awards, S&T parks, and consortia.
+To assess these programs, the committee convened a series of meetings to gather data from responsible officials and program managers, and encouraged a systematic dissemination of information and analysis as a means of better understanding the transition of flexible electronics research into products and to identify specific recommendations to improve and to develop U.S. programs.

-Specifically, the Committee will examine the role of research consortia around the world to advance flexible electronics technology, comparing their structure, focus, funding, and likely impact, and determining what appropriate steps the U.S. might consider to the develop the industry in the United States.
-This review will include the potential of the industry, the possible contributions of a consortium, and other measures contributing to the development of the industry in the United States.
-The Committee will undertake workshops to carry out this analysis, prepare a workshop summary capturing the tacit knowledge expressed, commission additional analyses, and develop findings and recommendations for inclusion in the Committee's final consensus report.
+Specifically, the committee examined the role of research consortia around the world to advance flexible electronics technology, comparing their structure, focus, funding, and likely impact, and determining what appropriate steps the United States might consider to develop the industry in the United States.
+This review included the potential of the industry, the possible contributions of a consortium, and other measures contributing to the development of the industry in the United States.
+The committee undertook workshops to carry out this analysis, prepared a workshop summary capturing the tacit knowledge expressed, commissioned additional analyses, and developed findings and recommendations for inclusion in the committee’s final consensus report.

 Committee Meeting (Conference Call)